DanWaLes/age-verification/README.md

 Root users can set age verification details of users after account creation using a terminal using the `av_mgmt` command.

 ## Privacy and security issues
-This project recognises the [dangers](https://csa-scientist-open-letter.org/ageverif-Feb2026) of online ID and biometric data collection:
+This project recognises the [dangers](https://csa-scientist-open-letter.org/ageverif-Feb2026) of KYC, ID and biometric data collection:
 * https://e-estonia.com/estonian-e-state-has-experienced-several-hacking-incidents-as-of-late-what-are-the-lessons-learned/
 * https://www.biometricupdate.com/202208/id-me-finds-itself-accused-of-biometric-data-privacy-violation
 * https://www.eff.org/deeplinks/2024/06/hack-age-verification-company-shows-privacy-danger-social-media-laws